 - rapid breathing

-Hypoxia and hypoxemia can also lead to other conditions including:
+Hypoxia and hypoxemia can also lead to other conditions, including:

-Secondary polycythemia is the body's response to chronic hypoxia from COPD.
-The body starts creating extra red blood cells to help carry more oxygen.

-When extra blood cells are made the blood is more prone to clotting.
+Secondary polycythemia is the body's response to chronic hypoxia due to COPD.
+The body starts creating extra red blood cells to transport more oxygen.
+Extra blood cells mean that the blood is more prone to clotting.

-In COPD, this condition can also increase the risk of abnormal heart rhythms, cause longer hospital stays, and lead to more breathing complications.
+In people who have COPD, this condition can also increase the risk of abnormal heart rhythms, longer hospital stays, and more breathing complications.